myhdl/myhdl/doc/source/manual/conversion.rst

 converter but ignored by the simulator.
 The hooks are ``__verilog__`` for Verilog and ``__vhdl__`` for VHDL.
 They operate like a special return value.
 When defined in a MyHDL function, the convertor will use their value instead of the regular return value.
-Effecctively, it will stop converting the current module at that point.
+Effectively, it will stop converting the current module at that point.

 The value of ``__verilog__`` or ``__vhdl__`` should be a format string